remotemerge/totp-php/README.md

 // Create a new TOTP instance
 $totp = TotpFactory::create();

-// Replace with your secret key and user information
+// Replace it with your secret key and user information
 $secret = 'JBSWY3DPEHPK3PXP';
 $uri = $totp->generateUri($secret, 'user@example.com', 'YourApp');